 Prix de Lausanne

-Prix de Lausanne is thrilled to announce its third Summer Intensive – European Preselection, which will be held from July 4th to 9th, 2022, at the Béjart Ballet Lausanne studios.
-This Summer programme, that is, for a lucky few, a preselection for the Prix de Lausanne 2023, will gather 49 young European dancers from 13 different nationalities.
+The Prix de Lausanne is delighted to announce the fourth edition of its Summer Intensive – European Preselection, scheduled to take place from July 6th to 11th, 2023, at the Béjart Ballet studios in Lausanne.
+This exclusive Summer programme offers a unique opportunity for a select group of dancers, as it serves as a preselection for the Prix de Lausanne 2024.
+A total of 47 talented young European dancers from 17 different nationalities will come together for this extraordinary event.

-In line with its mission to develop future dance talent, the Fondation en Faveur de l’Art Chorégraphique is organising its third Summer Intensive, which is a European Preselection for the Prix de Lausanne competition 2023.
+In line with its dedication to nurturing future dance talent, the Fondation en Faveur de l’Art Chorégraphique is organising the fourth edition of its Summer Intensive, serving as the European Preselection for the upcoming Prix de Lausanne competition in 2024.

 Candidates from all over Europe

 The participants have been divided into two categories, according to their level.
-25 will compete in the European Preselection category, at the end of which four of them could be invited to participate in the Prix de Lausanne 2023, which will take place from January 29th to February 5th, 2023 at the Beaulieu Theatre in Lausanne.
-The other 24 young dancers will benefit from an intense Summer workshop, during which they will receive training and advice from professionals and have a chance at familiarising themselves with the technical level and requirements of the Prix de Lausanne.
+Among them, 26 will compete in the European Preselection category, where up to four exceptional dancers will earn the coveted opportunity to participate in the Prix de Lausanne 2024, which is scheduled to take place from January 28th to February 4th, 2024, at the Beaulieu Theatre in Lausanne.
+The other category, of 21 talented young dancers, will partake in an intensive Summer Workshop, providing them with valuable training, guidance, and a chance to familiarise themselves with the technical standards and requirements of the Prix de Lausanne.

 Classes and workshops will be taught by renowned teachers such as: